 - Ease of use – How simple will this parts washer be to operate?
 How much training will it require the average user to have?
 Will it be easy to clean or fix if it breaks?
 When you purchase a mass manufactured solution, remember that this machine has been designed to clean a spectrum of products and not one specific part.
 This means in order for your business to get best performance out of it, you will have to figure out how to make that happen both in terms of employee training and modification of the machine itself or the way it is used.

 - Cost – If any of the above factors prove expensive for your company, a cheaper parts washer will not be cheap in anything but the short run.
-Still, when selecting from among generalized parts washing solutions, it’s important to pay less attention to tag price and more to per use cost.
-And do not forget to factor in the cost to repair it or purchase replacement parts.
+Still, when choosing from among generalized parts washing solutions, it’s important to pay less attention to tag price and more to per use cost.
+Don’t forget to factor in the cost to repair it or purchase replacement parts.

-Not every problem needs a custom solution, but if your company’s experience using an off-the-rack parts washer has been less than satisfactory, AEC would love to talk to you about what kind of solution we can design to better meet your needs and save you money in the long run.
+Not every problem needs a custom solution, but if your company’s experience using an off-the-rack parts washer has been less than satisfactory, AEC would love to talk to you about what kind of solution we can design to better meet your needs.
+It may even save you money in the long run!